 We'll also need authority from you, and from the person insured if that's not you, to disclose any information in connection with your claim to other parties, if we reasonably think that's necessary or appropriate to deal with your claim.
-Other parties include any reinsurer, employer, doctor, hospital, your financial adviser where you purchase your policy through an adviser, or any other individual who you grant authority to access information on your behalf.
+Other parties include any reinsurer, employer, doctor or hospital.